Frostzeichen/aws_express_template/README.md

 # aws_express_template
-This is an express template that allows "import" commands.
-Will include React.js soon.
+This is an Express template that allows "import" commands.
+Made for running React on Express.